Travel Update

 3. Denmark

-According to Travel + Leisure, Copenhagen is one of the top spots for “big city thrills” in 2023.
-When you visit you’ll soon see why.
+According to Travel + Leisure, Copenhagen is a top spot for “big city thrills”.
+When you visit, you’ll soon see why.
 It’s home to one of Time Out’s coolest neighbourhoods in the world, Vesterbro, where you can expect a bustling atmosphere, vibrant street art, and strong community spirit.

-Copenhagen’s cool vibes don’t stop there though.
-Across the city you’ll discover beautiful old buildings, cobbled streets lined with independent boutiques, and attractive waterfront settings.
-You’ll also want to make like the locals and dine al fresco, soaking up your surroundings.
+Copenhagen’s cool vibes don’t stop there, though.
+Across the city, you’ll discover colourful old buildings, cobbled streets lined with independent boutiques, and a beautiful waterfront.
+You’ll also want to act like the locals and dine al fresco, soaking up your surroundings.

-In 2023, Copenhagen is the official UNESCO World Capital of Architecture.
+In fact, Copenhagen is the official UNESCO World Capital of Architecture.
 So a walk around the city to admire the surroundings is a must.

 Bicycles by brick wall in Copenhagen